ryanklewis12/LINK_Price_Prediction/README.md

 ## 4. Results

 * Initial Model Evaluation
   * Random Forest Classifier: The initial model achieved a prediction accuracy of approximately 48%.
-This performance was only marginally better than random chance, indicating the need for further refinement.
+This performance was fairly on par with random chance, indicating the need for further refinement.

 * Incorporation of Sentiment Data
   * Enhanced Model with Sentiment Analysis: Sentiment data on market fear and greed indexes were incorporated, resulting in a slight improvement in accuracy to around 49.56%.
 While the addition of sentiment data provided some insights, it did not significantly enhance the model's predictive power.